jonortega20/autoprep/docs/introduction.rst

 This is an introduction to the library, providing an overview of its purpose and usage.

-Autoprep provides tools for automating common data analysis tasks, including:
+Autopreps provides tools for automating common data analysis tasks, including:

 * **Data preprocessing and cleaning**: handling missing values, outliers, and data types
 * **Missing value analysis**: identifying columns with missing values and their percentage